kainino0x/webgpu-fracture-hack/README.md

 >
 > Jiatong He, Kai Ninomiya

+**This project is wholly unsupported.
+It is a hackathon port of a school project, so please set your expectations appropriately low.**

 ## Live @ [kai.graphics/webgpu-fracture-hack](https://kai.graphics/webgpu-fracture-hack/)

 Works in Chrome 113 on Mac/Windows (in beta; stable release May 2023).